alireza-hariri/personal-shortcuts/README.md

 #### `git3`
  git3 is created to do `git add` , `git commit` and `git push` at the same time.
- it is a dead simple tool for repetitive scenario.
+ it's a simple tool for repetitive scenario.

 install:
 1. see path directorys with `echo  $Env:PATH`